tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_1_.md

 After a pause, she continued.

 *“But she…it's on loan.
 It belongs to them.
-They own it, and the technology they put into it.
+They own the technology they put into it.
 They…they said the loan would continue if…”*

 Unable to finish her sentence, Maggie fell quiet, her words dissolving amidst some combination of fear, shame, and cowardice.
 Although it was nearly impossible, I said nothing in response, waiting for silence to pull the completed confession out of Maggie.
 Eventually, she relented, and her tone became alarmingly clinical.